 THE GARDEN’S STATUS

-Victoria’s world-famous attraction suspended operations on March 26, 2020, due to the outbreak of the coronavirus.
-The venue remained closed for a number of weeks, but then reopened in May.
+Victoria’s world-famous attraction suspended operations in the spring of last year due to the outbreak of COVID-19.
+The venue remained closed for a number of weeks but then reopened in May.
 As of mid-May 2021, the attraction is still open.

 To help everyone maintain appropriate physical distancing, guests are asked to follow directional signs and stay on the right side of paths.
 Boat tours and the carousel are not operating until further notice.